-During 2022, Coliform tests were conducted monthly.
+During 2024, Coliform tests were conducted monthly.
 There was one period exceedance due to a break in the water main.
 All test results can be located on the Department of Health's website at https://fortress.wa.gov/doh/eh/portal/odw/si/Intro.aspx.

-The table below lists all of the drinking water contaminants that have been detected during the calendar year January I thru December 31, 2023.
+The table below lists the most recent drinking water contaminants tests.
+None of the tests were required during the calendar year January 1 thru December 31, 2024.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.

-Contaminants MCL MCLG or AL: Your Water # Samples Exceeding MCL/AL Sample Date Violation or Exceeds AL Typical Source Inorganic Contaminants 2.10 Nitrate [measured as Nitrogen] (ppm) 10 10 <.5 NA 6/6/23 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Copper - action level at consumer taps (ppm) 90 th Percentile Results NA 1.3 AL .40 0 of 5 9/25/23 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 90 th Percentile Results NA 15 AL l 0 of 5 9/25/23 No Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminants MCL MCLG or AL: Your Water # Samples Exceeding MCL/AL Sample Date Violation or Exceeds AL Typical Source Inorganic Contaminants and the second of the second o Nitrate [measured as Nitrogen] (ppm) 10 10 <.5 NA 6/6/24 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Copper - action level at consumer taps (ppm) 90 th Percentile Results NA 1.3 AL .40 0 of 5 9/25/24 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 90 th Percentile Results NA 15 AL I 0 of 5 9/25/24 No Corrosion of household plumbing systems; Erosion of natural deposits